 Professor Ulinka Rublack FBA

 Ulinka Rublack was born in Tübingen in 1967 and studied in Hamburg and Cambridge.
 She completed her PhD in Cambridge under the supervision of the late R.W.
 Scribner, was awarded the Faculty´s Prince Consort Medal, elected as Junior Research Fellow at St John's College in 1994 and offered a lectureship at Cambridge University in 1996.
 She has taught at the History Faculty ever since, was appointed to a chair in 2013 and elected Fellow of the British Academy in 2017.
 In 2018 the Humboldt- and Thyssen Foundations jointly awarded her a life-time achievement award for outstanding research and fostering academic exchange, the Reimar-Lüst Prize.
 In 2019, her work as a historian and her book The Astronomer and the Witch were recognised with Germany´s most prestigious prize for historians, awarded every three years, the Deutsche Historikerpreis.
 During 2017-2020, Rublack chaired the UK and Republic of Ireland's German History Society.
 Rublack has published widely on sixteenth- and seventeenth-century culture as well as on methodological concerns.
 Her books are translated into six languages.
-Rublack is currently completing a book on art and society, entitled Dürer in the Age of Wonder, and working towards a study of the rise of fashion in different parts of the globe, 1300-1800.
+Rublack has recently completed a book on European art and society, entitled Dürer in the Age of Wonder.
+She is currently working on a new book, The Triumph of Fashion, which charts the rise of fashion in different parts of the globe from 1300 onwards.
+During the academic year 2021-2 Rublack will be a Fellow at the Wissenschaftskolleg Berlin.

 Her most recent monograph, 'The Astronomer and the Witch: Johannes Kepler's Fight for his Mother', presents the untold story of how the persecution of witchcraft affected families and recasts our sense of Kepler's life and times (Oxford University Press, October 2015).
 It brings to life a Lutheran community one hundred years after the Reformation began, on the eve of the Thirty Years' War.
 'The Astronomer' was an Observer Book of the Year and has inspired a unique interdisciplinary opera project - see the website Keplerstrial.com.
 The opera was performed at the Victoria & Albert Museum in November 2017.
 The book has also inspired a film script by director Michael Hoffman and Roland Walters, and the film is produced by Sympathetic Ink.